benmvp/slides/md/2016-no-js-confoo.md

 - Instead of `type="text"`, it's `type="date"`
 - Provides native date picker UI where applicable
-- Use `pattern` & `placeholder` as fallback since not all browsers support
+- Use `pattern` & `placeholder` as fallback since not all browsers support the UI

 /////